-The employee shall complete and submit the appropriate telecommuting request form to his/her immediate supervisor.
-If the employee's immediate supervisor agrees with the telecommuting request, s/he should add supervisor comments to the form and present it to the Executive Director of Human Resources ("Director").
+The employee shall complete and submit the appropriate teleworking request form to their immediate supervisor.
+If the employee's immediate supervisor agrees with the teleworking request, the supervisor should add comments on the form and present it to the Executive Director of Human Resources ("Director").
 If approved, the Director will then present the information to the President.
-If approved by the President, the agreement will be signed by the employee, the employee's immediate supervisor, the Director and the President.
+If approved by the President, the agreement will be signed by the employee, the employee's immediate supervisor, the Director, and the President.
 The agreement will be included as an addendum to the employee's employment contract.